Members of the Hilltop Colony from the television show The Walking Dead:

 - Beware the Silly Ones: He seems very playful with Rick and Daryl at first, but he's also capable of beating them in hand to hand combat.

 - Both Sides Have a Point: He comes into debate with Maggie and Tara over his taking the satellite outpost Saviors as POW's.
 On one hand, the war was all but stated to be a campaign to utterly wipe out the Saviors and free their prisoners.
-Maggie and Tara have every right to want to slaughter the Saviors considering they've lost their significant others to the Saviors.
+It's understandable why Maggie and Tara would want to slaughter the Saviors considering they've lost their significant others to the Saviors.
 On the other hand, no one ever planned for the Saviors to actually surrender to them, and Jesus decided to take matters into his own hands and spare the Saviors who were smart enough to know they were outmatched.
+He does this not only to ensure his friends don't lose their humanity to vengeance, but also because he believes that since most of the Saviors only work for Negan because they have been either brainwashed or blackmailed by him into doing so, they can be redeemed.
+In a lot of their cases, he is proven correct.

 - Broken Pedestal: Gregory finally becomes this to him after he witnesses his leader nearly screw over Maggie and Sasha to save his own hide.
 This allows Jesus to finally get more involved in combating the Saviors and go against Gregory.